michael-sumner/go-make-things/content/articles/2019-08-26-how-to-reverse-a-linked-list-with-vanilla-js.md

 Today, let's look at how I would approach this with vanilla JS.

+*__Update:__ apparently, what I think of as a linked list is not what people with computer science backgrounds think of.
+[A linked list in CS is a way of structuring data](https://code.tutsplus.com/articles/data-structures-with-javascript-singly-linked-list-and-doubly-linked-list--cms-23392), and is almost certainly what the interview question is about.*

 ## Getting all of the list items

 First, let's use `querySelectorAll()` to get every list item in our list.